jbaayen/rto-rtc-comparison-site/index.md

 | Convergence guarantees           | No (*bound violations resulting in infeasibilities, IPOPT restoration phase failures*) | Yes  |
 | Open source   | Yes | No |

+There discretizations of the Saint-Venant equations in RTC-Tools and RTO are not identical.
+The RTC-Tools Channel Flow [shallow water discretization](https://gitlab.com/deltares/rtc-tools-channel-flow/-/blob/29906a7f7eb76edabd8d3d9b068374dc0de84a55/src/rtctools_channel_flow/modelica/Deltares/ChannelFlow/Hydraulic/Branches/Internal/PartialHomotopic.mo) is not synchronized with [path-stability theory](https://arxiv.org/abs/1801.06507).
+Because of this, constraints may become linearly dependent during an RTC-Tools run, at which point regularization heuristics are activated in [IPOPT](https://github.com/coin-or/Ipopt).
+Similar linear dependence problems can occur when connecting multiple branches in RTC-Tools.
+The discretizations in RTO, on the other hand, are in strict concordance with [path-stability theory](https://arxiv.org/abs/1801.06507) and follow a strictly staggered grid across branch interconnections.

 ### Benchmark setup